 Typical Entry Requirements

-A Levels BBC with B in French unless to be studied as a beginner
+A Levels BCC with B in French unless to be studied as a beginner

 GCSE requirements (grade C min):